adeere/verification_methodology/for_team.md

 # **BlueSky Verification - Methodology**
 In the summer of 2020 I was tasked with completing the verification of BlueSky Canada forecasts in quasi-real time that Tim Atkinson had started several months earlier.
 The three main parts of the site, which I will describe in detail below, are the Verification Map, Verification Statistics, and the Individual Station Traces.
-At the moment this is only operational for stations in British Columbia, but the hope is to expand that into Alberta and potentially other provinces if there is interest.

 ## **Verification Map**
 There is a map showing the absolute difference between PM2.5 in the BlueSky Canada forecast and the PM2.5 observed at stations throughout BC.
 It can be interpreted as how well the smoke forecast did at observation stations for different windows in time and space, currently in BC.